WKRP in Cincinnati: Other characters

+Throughout its run WKRP featured appearances by several high-profile guest stars, including Colleen Camp, Sparky Anderson, Hoyt Axton and Michael Des Barres.
+Hamilton Camp, Craig T. Nelson, and Robert Ridgely also appeared in supporting roles.

 Episodes

 Timeslots and success

 WKRP in Cincinnati debuted in 1978 in CBS's Monday 8 p.m. timeslot, competing against ABC's Welcome Back, Kotter and NBC's top-20 show Little House on the Prairie.
-Initially receiving poor ratings, WKRP was put on hiatus after only eight episodes, even though they included some of the most famous of the series, including "Turkeys Away."
+The show initially earned poor ratings, and WKRP was put on hiatus after only eight episodes, even though they included some of the most famous of the series, including "Turkeys Away."
 But owing to good reviews and positive fan reaction, especially from disc jockeys, who immediately hailed it as the first show that realistically portrayed the radio business, CBS brought WKRP back without any cast changes.

 WKRP was given a new timeslot, one of the best on the network, following M*A*S*H. This allowed creator Hugh Wilson to move away from the farcical radio-based stories that CBS wanted and to start telling stories that, while not necessarily dramatic, were more low-key and character-based.
 To allow the ensemble cast to mingle more, the set was expanded.
 A previously unseen communal office area ("the bullpen") was added to accommodate scenes with the entire cast.

 Partway through the second season, the show was moved back to its original earlier time.
 CBS executives wanted to free up the prized post-M*A*S*H slot for House Calls (with former M*A*S*H star Wayne Rogers).
-They also felt that the rock and roll music and the sex appeal of Loni Anderson were better-suited to the earlier slot, which was mostly aimed at young people.
+They also felt that the rock and roll music and the sex appeal of Loni Anderson were better suited to the earlier slot, which was mostly aimed at young people.
 The mid-season timeslot change did not affect the show's success; WKRP finished at No. 22 in the ratings for its second year.
 For the next two seasons, the writers and producers often fought with CBS over the show's content in the so-called family hour.

 Starting with the second season, CBS moved WKRP around repeatedly, and the show lost nearly 2.5 million viewers on average for each of four timeslot changes in the 1979–80 season.

-After the fourth season, the network declined to renew the show.
+At the end of the fourth season, the network canceled WKRP.
 The final first-run episode of WKRP aired on April 21, 1982, and ranked No. 7 in the weekly Nielsen ratings, though the series had already been canceled.